 The appearance of the disorder is facilitated by:

-• Increased physical activity (strength sports, diving, weightlifting, and more).
+• Increased physical activity (strength sports, diving, weightlifting, etc.).

-• Bad habits of a woman during pregnancy.
+• Bad habits of women during pregnancy.

 • Toxic poisoning.